• Home

 This shrub is often used as a hedge, screen or windbreak but works equally well as a feature plant in a bush or coastal garden given its pretty flowers.
 They are sometimes also planted successfully in rockeries.
 It works well and looks great in both scattered or mass plantings.

-Leptospermum pink cascade can also be grown in container pots.
-Try planting Leptospermum pink cascade with other Australian native shrubs like Grevillea sericea (Silky grevillea).
+Leptospermum ‘Pink Cascade’ can also be grown in container pots.
+Try planting it with other Australian native shrubs like Grevillea sericea (Silky grevillea).

-How to grow and care for Pink Cascade Tea Trees
+How to Care for Pink Cascade Tea Trees

 Water regularly for about three months until the plant is established.
 Pink tea trees are drought-tolerant plants, so after that you can dial back the watering.
 Once established they rarely require watering except during extended dry periods.
 Mulch around the root zone which will help retain water.